fruiframework/frui/README.md

 <p align="center"><img src="assets/crab_counter.png" height="400px" alt="screenshot of application running above code"/></p>

-*<p align="center">Crabs counter running on MacOS</p>*
+*<p align="center">Crab counter running on MacOS</p>*

 ## Credits

-Frui wouldn't exist without Flutter and its widget architecture, which inspired Frui's API.
-Thank you!

-Frui also wouldn't exist without prior work done on Druid - which powers most of the back-end.
-Many widgets share some of the implementation details with it as well.
-Thank you a lot!
+Frui was inspired by Flutter's widget architecture and API, and builds upon the work done in Druid, which powers much of the back-end and has influenced the implementation of many widgets.
+The contributions of both Flutter and Druid were essential to the development of Frui, and for those – thank you!

 ## License